soffan-group-20/assignment4-report/README.md

 1 file changed, 1 LOC.

-- Optional (point 3): no tests are required.
+- Optional (point 3): no tests are required, but some pre-existing component tests had to be modified.
 - Optional (point 4): the patch is clean.

 ## Code changes